ETHOS-Labs-LLC/BYOS/docs/build_your_own.md

 ![alt text](build-your-own-media/image-47.png)

-Once the build process has completed, you can deploy your freshly minted satellite using the following Docker command:
+Once the build process has been completed, you can deploy your freshly minted satellite using the following Docker command:

 ```
 docker run --net=openc3-cosmos-network --name byos -p1234:1234/udp -p1235:1235 --rm byos